Here, there and everywhere....

 I will separate the songs accordingly into the individuals that dominate the song:-

-Funnily enough, I have always though of "Revolver" as a "Lennon" album, but there are only five direct songs from him, which just goes to show how strong and dominating they are.
+Funnily enough, I have always thought of Revolver as a "Lennon" album, but there are only five direct songs from him, which just goes to show how strong and dominating they are.
 Also, Harrison's songs were far close in feel to Lennon's than they were to McCartney's, in my opinion.

 It has a great vocal and an irresistible chorus that makes it always a pleasure to hear, though.